Snoozing101/json-comparison/README.md

 This really just replaces the map(n) range of functions & allows for a pipeline type syntax.
 Overall it looks a little nicer & can handle much larger JSON decodes.

+## Codec JSON notes

+I just can't figure out how to get this to work.
+Looking at the examples it looks like it turns custom types int "tag": "typeNam", "argv[]": "".
+This isn't what I want at all.
+The other methods may be harder work, but at least I feel I can get _exactly_ the JSON out and ELm objects in that I'm looking for.